 Annuities are not as adaptable as other investment alternatives – once you buy an annuity contract, your money is committed.

-It’s critical for individuals approaching retirement to set aside at least 40% of their retirement savings in case something goes wrong.
-Because annuities are generally intended to provide steady money flow over time, they aren’t well suited to cover large unanticipated costs.
+It’s critical for individuals approaching retirement to set aside at least 40% of their retirement savings if something goes wrong.
+Because annuities generally provide steady money flow over time, they aren’t well suited to cover high unanticipated costs.

 #2: Annuities can be complicated

-Some annuities, particularly fixed annuities, are seen as the perfect answer for a retiree’s need for a fixed income.
+Some annuities, particularly fixed annuities, are the perfect answer for a retiree’s need for a fixed income.
 As a result, fixed annuities have an excellent reputation.
-Other annuity products, on the other hand, are considered unneeded and expensive products.
-Therefore, you must understand the various features and terms that are applied to annuities.
+On the other hand, other annuity products are considered unneeded and expensive.
+Therefore, you must understand the various features and terms applied to annuities.

 #3: Giving up the potential for higher gains